 - Integrate chair-based exercises for those with severe mobility issues.

-4 key benefits of personal training for the elderly
+4 key benefits of personal training for seniors

 Mobility issues are common among seniors and often contribute to injuries and falls.
 Research shows that approximately 35% of people aged 70 experience mobility issues, with the majority of those over 85 facing similar difficulties l.